Manitoba Owls

 Next we head into the city where we hope to locate an Eastern Screech-Owl at a roost.
 Late in the afternoon we continue our search for owls and other boreal specialties and may be fortunate in finding Sharp-tailed Grouse en route.
 After dinner, if the weather is calm, we drive still farther east into the boreal forest to listen for any owls that may be calling.

-Alternatively, we may head west to Riding Mountain National Park, should reports of Great Gray Owls be regular there, or we may head north to Hecla Island.
+Alternatively, we may head to other locations if we hear of reliable Great Gray Owls sightings.
 We may stay in Winnipeg, Lac du Bonnet, Pine Falls or Riding Mountain National Park.

 Our day outings typically start around 8 a.m., but we may also opt to go out earlier and have a late breakfast.
 We cover roads and trails at the edge of the boreal forest, where we have the greatest chance of seeing Great Gray Owls.
 These birds are usually quite tame and should allow for great photo opportunities.
 We have a good chance of seeing Northern Hawk Owls also, which are even more confiding than Great Gray Owls.
 Plus Bald Eagle, Sharp-tailed Grouse, Pileated Woodpecker, Northern Shrike, Canada Jay and Boreal Chickadee.